HabitatMap/AirCasting/doc/api.md

 # Region

 This will let you fetch the average measured value for a region of the map specified by the `east`, `west`, `north` and `south` parameters.
 Also pass the `measurement_type` and `sensor_name` parameters to specify the measurements you want the average of.
-You need to pass a list of session ids otherwise nothing will be returned.
+You need to pass a list of stream ids otherwise nothing will be returned.

 **Endpoint**